phonedotcom/API-SDK-java/docs/SchedulesApi.md

 <a name="listAccountSchedules"></a>
 # **listAccountSchedules**
-> ListSchedules listAccountSchedules(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)
+> ListSchedulesFull listAccountSchedules(accountId, filtersId, filtersName, sortId, sortName, limit, offset, fields)

 Get a list of schedules for an account